2025 CIT Awards Portage County

 - 2 min read

 The Mental Health and Recovery Board is proud to announce the Crisis Intervention Team (CIT) honors for 2025 awarded by the Portage County Chief’s Association.
-Officer Thomas Ondecker, Streetsboro PD was named the CIT Officers of the Year; Kayla Michael, LSW, Coleman Health Services, was named the CIT Champions of the Year; and Disp.
+Officer Thomas Ondecker, Streetsboro PD was named the CIT Officer of the Year; Kayla Michael, LSW, Coleman Health Services, was named the CIT Champion of the Year; and Disp.
 Kristen King was named CIT Dispatcher of the Year.

 Over the past year, Officer Ondecker has demonstrated exceptional compassion and applied the de-escalation techniques he gained through Crisis Intervention Team training while responding to incidents in Streetsboro.
 In one instance this June, he responded to a report of a disabled vehicle and discovered it was unoccupied.
 After locating the vehicle’s owner at a nearby business, he found her extremely distraught and in crisis.
 Officer Ondecker took the time to calmly engage with her, helping her regain composure until she felt safe to drive home.
 The very next day, he again showed empathy and care while assisting a family grieving the loss of a loved one.